Logging Quality Mountain Days (QMD’s) after your ML training is one of the core requirements of your consolidation.

 B: descend the spur to the Miners Path, and take the trail back to the car park.
 This would be the weakest option and although you would have hit the time and distance for a QMD, I personally feel it wouldn’t count as the latter part of the day doesn’t provide any navigational challenge.

 C: Descend via Camaderry, providing additional time spent on the hills and possible navigational challenges if the visibility is poor.
 A solid enough QMD.

 D: Take the St Kevins way back to the car park.
 While this is more rugged and broken than the miner’s trail, it provides little challenge navigationally and I wouldn’t consider it a good QMD.

 E: By dropping down to the Wicklow Gap and ascending Tonglegee and The Brockaghs, you have chosen a committed day out on the hills, will utilise lots of skills and will have logged an excellent QMD.

-While it may look like a small area on a map, both of the above would would be full days out distance and time wise, encompassing steep terrain, major peaks and navigational challenges less obvious than it first seems.
+While it may look like a small area on a map, both of the above would be full days out the distance and time-wise, encompassing steep terrain, major peaks and navigational challenges less obvious than it first seems.